 Parts of the Sentence - Verbals - Noun Infinitives

-Instructions: Find the compound noun infinitive phrases in the following sentences and tell how they are used as a subject, a direct object, a predicate nominative, an appositive, or an object of a preposition.
+Instructions: Find the compound noun infinitives and noun infinitive phrases in the following sentences and tell if they are used as a subject, a direct object, a predicate nominative, an appositive, or an object of a preposition.

 1. Your job will be to count the people and pass out the tickets.